-With green jobs, UK's Labour pursues "radical" plan for power
+With green jobs, UK's Labour pursues 'radical' plan for power

 “We will challenge this government.
 If they don’t meet our six tests (for any Brexit deal), we will vote against it, and then we will take it from there,” he said in a television interview.

-But, some Labour members say, Brexit is a sideshow for Corbyn, and he would much prefer to concentrate on Labour’s manifesto, detailing how, if in government, the party would spend its 250 billion pound National Transformation Fund to reboot the economy.
+Some Labour members say, Brexit is a sideshow for Corbyn, and he would much prefer to concentrate on Labour’s manifesto, detailing how, if in government, the party would spend its 250 billion pound National Transformation Fund on the economy.

 “There is no bigger threat facing humanity than climate change.
 We must lead by example,” Corbyn will say.
 “It needs a government committed to investing in renewables, in jobs and in training.”